Stop Step

 Let’s build and execute the “stopDef” example.

-- Create a new process definition called “stopDef” and open the definition in designer mode.
+• Create a new process definition named “stopDef” and open it in designer mode.

-- Click the Task1 (Manager1 Approval) step to configure its "Required" properties.
+• Click the Task1 (Manager1 Approval) step to configure its "Required" properties.
 Provide a task name.
-Navigate to the “Optional” tab.
-Configure the user to whom the task is to be routed.
+Navigate to the “Optional” tab and configure the user to whom the task is routed.

-- Click the Task2 (Pros Cons Sheet) step to configure its "Required" properties.
+• Click the Task2 (Pros Cons Sheet) step to configure its "Required" properties.
 Provide a task name.
-Navigate to the “Optional” tab.
-Configure the user to whom the task is to be routed.
+Navigate to the “Optional” tab and configure the user to whom the task is routed.

-- Click the “Decision” step to configure its “Required” properties.
-Provide a step name.
-Provide a condition to evaluate.
+• Click the “Decision” step to configure its “Required” properties.
+Enter a step name.
+Enter a condition to evaluate.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Select the outgoing connection links for the “Decision” step and configure the properties to be True or False.
+• Select the outgoing connection links for the “Decision” step and configure their properties as True or False

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The step should stop the processing activity after the task step is completed.
+The step should stop processing after the task step completes.

 Definition Sample: